yotiosoft/dptran/README.md

 ### Setting API key

-Please be sure to get your DeepL API key (it's free) and set it up on dptran before using the service.
+Please be sure to get your DeepL API key (it's free!) and set it up on dptran before using the service.

 ```bash
 $ dptran -s key [API key]